FujiNetWIFI/fujinet-nhandler/apple2/README.md

 Boot with a ProDOS disk, have FUJIAPPLE.po in the secondary drive

 &NEND    - restore last ampersand vector (removes fujiapple from the chain)

 &NACCEPT - accept an incoming connection

+&NINPUT  - read until carriage return received or 255 characters

 BRUN FUJIAPPLE
 This will load the ampersand routines, relocate them to HIMEM, save the existing